conor19w/Binance-Futures-Trading-Bot/README.md

 * Ignore the [pair-trading](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L731) section if you are executing a TA strategy
 * The [time_period](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L759) variable is the length of time in the past from today to run the strategy on
 * The [TIME_INTERVAL](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L760) variable is the interval for the candlesticks we want to trade on.
-* Next we want to choose our TA strategy, this is done after [line 886](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L886), uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99). this should be returned by custom functions for the strategy to be executed correctly
+* Next we want to choose our TA strategy, this is done after [line 886](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/92841dd2b8c0b8778e90b28fe887e0e19b2949e4/Bot.py#L886), uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
+This should be returned by custom strategy functions you create for the strategy to be executed correctly
 * Some of the pre-coded strategies return a 'Type' variable, if a strategy returns the 'Type' variable you must call the SetSLTP() function from [TradingStrats.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/TradingStrats.py) in order to set the corresponding Stop loss value, and Take profit value, this function is found in TradingStrats.py
-* Now just run the script and wait a few minutes for it top pull the data and begin backtesting
+* Now just run the script and wait a few minutes for it to pull the data and begin backtesting
 ### Run strategies live in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
 ---
 __Run strategies at your own risk I am not responsible for your trading decisions, futures are risky and proper risk management should be adhered to at all times, always have a stoploss__